Gemelovg/gemelovg.github.io/_posts/2022-08-20-Where-is-my-money-going.md

 4	25 Jul 2022|7	PP*FASTSPRING	NaN	$ 223.77
 ```

-## Lets remove the Deposits columns so people doesnt know much I make and We are not going to use it.
+## Lets remove the Deposits column so people doesnt know much I make and We are not going to use it anyway.

 ```python
 bank = bank[['Date', 'Description','Price']]